swabhs/blog/_posts/2016-08-20-acl-in-berlin.markdown

 - [Multilingual Projection for Parsing Truly Low-Resource Languages](https://transacl.org/ojs/index.php/tacl/article/viewFile/869/197) (TACL)
     * Željko Agić, Anders Johannsen, Barbara Plank, Héctor Martínez Alonso, Natalie Schluter and Anders Søgaard

-    The selling point of this paper was the usage of ``truly'' low-resource languages, instead of ``cozy'' languages, which are really still Indo-European (wonder if Emily Bender is convinced).
+    The selling point of this paper was the usage of "truly" low-resource languages, instead of "cozy" languages, which are really still Indo-European (wonder if Emily Bender is convinced).
 In fact, they need multi-parallel data, which also contains the low-resource language, limiting their options to Bible text.
 Same style of annotation projection as was used by Dipanjan and colleagues at Google, is employed, but more robust noise reduction techniques are employed (edge scores are projected instead of edges).

 - [Combining Natural Logic and Shallow Reasoning for Question Answering](http://www.aclweb.org/anthology/P/P16/P16-1042.pdf)
     * Gabor Angeli, Neha Nayak and Christopher D. Manning